 Students are required to take the General University Requirement (GUR) subjects including 6 credits of Cluster-Area Requirements (CAR) and 3 credits of Service Learning subject (SL).

 Students are required to undertake a 6 credits of Capstone Project.

 Work-Integrated Education (WIE) involves a minimum 4 week full-time placement (equivalent to 22 full days) or 176 hours part time.
 The Department has developed opportunities for students to work in firms during the summer in Hong Kong, which can count towards the WIE requirement.

 Students not meeting the equivalent standard of the Undergraduate Degree Language Communication Requirements (LCR) based on their previous academic performance in AD/HD programmes will be required to take a maximum of 9 additional credits (6 in English and 3 in Chinese) on top of the programme's normal credit requirements.

 Recognition and Prospects

-Government surveys have repeatedly shown that there will be a sustainable growth of demand for property management services in the foreseeable future.
+Government surveys have repeatedly shown that there will be a sustainable growth of demand for property management and related services in the foreseeable future.
 There is great demand for property managers in housing estates and in retail and commercial buildings in Hong Kong, the Chinese mainland and the region.
 The surveys have shown that many employers strongly prefer degree or professional qualifications for their employees at the managerial/professional level.

 Additional Documents Required